Germans Are Calling Authorities Over Terrifying Screams Heard At Night, Turns Out It’s Mating Hedgehogs

 Regardless, the noises have led to several calls to emergency services, only to end with the police discovering the distressed noises were coming from hedgehogs that were in anything but distress.

 The animals make a variety of noises depending on the situation: clicking, hissing, snarling, purring, and even loud screaming.

 “Hedgehogs snarl loudly during the hours-long mating ritual and the males make the most noise,” says a hedgehog expert at Ludwig Maximilian University in Munich.

 Needless to say, those sounds have caused some alarm, figuratively and literally.
 In one case, for example, a pair of hedgehogs doing their thing at a nearby school playground set off motion-activated security lights, while neighbors called the cops, put off by the “suspicious” noises.
-The school’s caretaker was dragged out of bed, and several police officers looked around, before the noises were finally attributed to the animals.
+The school’s caretaker was dragged out of bed, and several police officers looked around before the noises were finally attributed to the animals.
 The police officer who wrote the report had a sense of humor about it, however, entitling his report “Prickly Intruders.”

 Below you can watch a video of a distressed hedgehog screaming.
 And no, there’s no baby hedgehog-making involved; he was just having a bad day.

 Authorities are asking that neighbors try to have some patience about the situation.
 For starters, disturbing an animal in the midst of a mating ritual is never a good idea.
-Further, hedgehog populations in urban areas are in decline, so leaving the animals alone to procreate is probably the best idea, all things considered.
+Further, hedgehog populations in urban areas are in decline, so leaving the animals alone to procreate is probably the best thing to do, all things considered.

 If you must break up the ritual, which the Germans affectionately call “Igelkarussell,” or “hedgehog carousel,” the beam of a flashlight will usually do the trick.